 Anyone can add information to the document any time and it’s consistently monitored by Ariel Thomas, ARCC’s community engagement liaison.
 ARCC has also been in contact with the Chicago Department of Public Health and others who have been compiling resources, such as the Illinois Public Health Institute, the Illinois Coalition for Immigrant and Refugee Rights, and the University of Illinois-Chicago’s School of Public Health, to figure out how these resources could be kept updated and linked to the city’s official COVID-19 website, according to Brown.

 IPHAM is also currently involved in the coordination of the Chicago COVID-19 Coalition, which involves faculty, staff, and trainees across multiple Chicago-area academic centers, state and city health departments, numerous regional health systems and other stakeholders.
-Group leaders at Feinberg including Ackermann; Abel Kho, MD, director of IPHAM’s Center for Health Information Partnerships and director of the Institute for Augmented Intelligence in Medicine; Jaline Gerardin, PhD, assistant professor of Preventive Medicine in the Division of Epidemiology; Mark Huffman, MD, MPH, director of IPHAM’s Center for Global Cardiovascular Health; and Theresa Walunas, PhD, assistant professor of Medicine in the Division of General Internal Medicine and Geriatrics.
+Group leaders at Feinberg including Ackermann; Abel Kho, MD, director of IPHAM’s Center for Health Information Partnerships and director of the Institute for Artificial Intelligence in Medicine; Jaline Gerardin, PhD, assistant professor of Preventive Medicine in the Division of Epidemiology; Mark Huffman, MD, MPH, director of IPHAM’s Center for Global Cardiovascular Health; and Theresa Walunas, PhD, assistant professor of Medicine in the Division of General Internal Medicine and Geriatrics.